1993 - Out On Bail

 It has been said that Interscope rejected the Out On Bail Demo.
 2Pac could have showed them a sequence of his album, probably the Cradle2TheGrave tape.
 With 2Pac and Interscope officially announcing the album, we could expect that the project was more or less ready...

-2Pac had already dropped "Who Do U Love ?" (sample issue ? could be understood as related to the rape case) and "Wonda Why They Call U Bitch" was not in the Cradle2TheGrave tape.
+2Pac had already dropped "Who Do U Love ?" (sample issue ? could be understood as related to the rape case ?) and "Wonda Why They Call U Bitch" was not in the Cradle2TheGrave tape.
 2Pac knew the song will be a problem...
 So he tried a few days later with "Wonda Why They Call U B-I-T-C-H" (we have the handwritten new lyrics).
-But either Interscope refused it even, either 2Pac was not satisfied and recorded "Peep Game II" upon the same topic, and then "Hard on a Nigga" over a Led Zeppelin beat.
+But either Interscope refused it even, either 2Pac was not satisfied and recorded "Hard on a Nigga" over a Led Zeppelin beat, and a bit later "Peep Game II" upon the same topic...

 From Mr. Middle Finger to Out On Bail